This year's Artfully Queer theme is HOME

 As always, interpret, challenge, expand or illustrate as creatively as you like.

-Artfully Queer is open to all Tasmanian LGBTIQ creatives and our families.
+Artfully Queer is open to all Tasmanian LGBTQ creatives and our families.
 All mediums and levels of ability are welcome.
 This years theme is HOME and we ask exhibitors to consider the theme and respond to it in their work or choice of entry.
-If entering your art, craft, design work into this years three week long exhibition at the Long Gallery (Salamanca Arts Centre) sounds like a good plan but you're not quite ready to fill out the Entry Form simply click on the Artist/Designer/Creative Expression of Interest Form text underlined in this enormous sentence, or click on the sombre black rectangular button at the top of this page, and we'll let you know the things you'll need to know, when you need to know them and remind you about filling in that Entry Form before Tuesday 31st August 2021.
+To enter your art, craft, design work into this years three week long exhibition at the Long Gallery (Salamanca Arts Centre) simply become a member of TasPride and then fill out the Entry Form before Tuesday 31st August 2021.
+All artworks need to be delivered to the Long Gallery on September the 1st 2021 see conditions of entry for details.

-Entry Forms are now online.
-Note that TasPride members pay no entry fee to exhibit in Artfully Queer.
-Our Artfully Queer exhibition entry fee payable at time of entry (entering your work by completing an Entry Form) is the same amount as an annual TasPride membership.
-To become a TasPride member, exhibit in Artfully Queer for free, help out your LGBTIQ community, and also receive discounted entry to TasPride events, click here.
+TasPride members pay no entry fee to exhibit in Artfully Queer.
+To become a TasPride member, exhibit in Artfully Queer for free, help out your LGBTQ community, and also receive discounted entry to TasPride events, click here.
 Money's collected via membership or entry fees go towards exhibition expenses such as hiring the gallery space.
 TasPride is a not for profit organisation run by volunteers who's mission is to create opportunities to bring our community together.
 Your membership fee helps us to achieve this goal.

-The Artfully Queer - HOME Exhibition and Arts Program runs from the 3rd to the 21st of September 2021 at the Long Gallery, Salamanca Arts Centre, Hobart.
+The Artfully Queer - HOME Exhibition and Arts Program Opens at 6pm on Friday the 3rd of September and runs until to the 21st of September 2021 at the Long Gallery, Salamanca Arts Centre, Hobart.
+Check out our Arts Program events here.

 Have a great time contemplating the idea of Home, we look forward to your interpretation of the theme.